 Example: A software development team using Scrum might plan a sprint to deliver a new login feature.
 The team collaborates daily, reviews progress in a sprint review, and discusses improvements in a retrospective.

-Learn more about Agile project management in our article "Agile Project Management: Effective Project Handling in 2025".
+Learn more about Agile project management in our article "Agile Project Management: Effective Project Handling".

 What is kanban?

-Kanban is a visual workflow management method designed to optimize efficiency and flexibility.
+Kanban is a visual workflow management method designed to improve flow, reduce bottlenecks, and make ongoing work easier to manage without imposing sprint boundaries.

 Key Elements of Kanban: